-While some visitors may complain about the number of bugs in the swamps than other wild areas, these creatures are an important part of the food chain for many other species.
+While some visitors may complain about the number of bugs in the swamps than in other wild areas, these creatures are an essential part of the food chain for many species.
 Amphibians and fish can feed on flies, water-dwelling bugs, and larval forms of species.
-This then helps to protect the diversity of these species and creates a wider food resource for all of the birds, reptiles, and mammals in the area.
-Without some of these species, the swamp wouldn’t be the rich ecosystem it is.
+This then helps to protect the diversity of these species and creates a broader food resource for all birds, reptiles, and mammals in the area.
+The swamp wouldn’t be a rich ecosystem without some of these species.
 There is also great diversity in the types of insects seen here.

 The insect most commonly associated with the swamp is the mosquito.
-There are actually thousands of mosquito species across the world, and many make their home in the marshes and swamps of North America.
+There are thousands of mosquito species worldwide, and many make their home in the marshes and swamps of North America.
 You can find large swarms of males searching for females to mate with.
-The males feed on nectar, while the females seek out blood while their eggs develop.
-Unlike many other insect species, the female can do this multiple times before they die.
+The males feed on nectar, while the females seek blood while their eggs develop.
+Unlike many other insect species, females can do this multiple times before dying.

 This controversial plan is seen as a big step in protecting human populations.
-There are concerns about the long-term impact on population numbers and the creatures that feed on the mosquitos.
+Concerns about the long-term impact on population numbers and the creatures that feed on the mosquitos are concerned.

 Another species that stands out is the swamp cicada.
-Cicadidae are fascinating species known for their song.
+Cicadidae is a fascinating species known for its song.
 The song of the Cicada is also synonymous with swampy regions.
 These cicadae will make their homes in swamps and marshy territories across much of the US’s Eastern side.

 The water of these swamps and marshes is essential for the lifecycle of many insect species.

 While many flies and other winged insects will leave the water to feed and expand their territory, others are more at home on the water.
 Water striders are a great example with an interesting adaptation.
-Also known as pond skaters in other parts of the world, these insects have the ability to walk on water.
+Also known as pond skaters in other parts of the world, these insects can walk on water.

 While it is important to celebrate the diversity of insect life in the swamps and appreciate the role of each creature, we can’t overlook issues of species decline.
-Studies show that 40% of insect species across the world are in decline.
+Studies show that 40% of insect species worldwide are in decline.
 You don’t see the same swarms and masses as you once did.
-There are fears that vital species, from the cicadas to the butterflies, could become critically endangered or even disappear completely.
+There are fears that vital species, from the cicadas to the butterflies, could become critically endangered or even disappear entirely.

-We can’t overlook the importance, beauty, and adaptability of these creatures.
+We can’t overlook these creatures’ importance, beauty, and adaptability